-- the timing and costs associated with its research and development activities, clinical trials and preclinical studies; - the timing and costs associated with the manufacturing of its product candidates; - the timing and costs associated with commercialization of its product candidates; - the number and scope of its research programs; and - the costs involved in prosecuting and enforcing patent claims and other intellectual property rights.
+- the timing and costs associated with its research and development activities, clinical trials and preclinical studies, including the enrollment and progress of our HOPE-3 Phase 3 clinical study of CAP-1002 in DMD; - the timing and costs associated with the manufacturing of its product candidates, including the expansion of our manufacturing capacity to support the potential commercialization of CAP-1002 for DMD; - the timing and costs associated with potential commercialization of its product candidates; - the number and scope of its research programs, including the expansion of our exosomes program; and - the costs involved in prosecuting and enforcing patent claims and other intellectual property rights.

-The Company's options for raising additional capital include potentially seeking additional financing primarily from, but not limited to, the sale and issuance of equity or debt securities, the licensing or sale of its technology and other assets, potential partnering opportunities, and from government grants.
+The Company's options for raising additional capital include potentially seeking additional financing primarily from, but not limited to, the sale and issuance of equity or debt securities, the licensing or sale of its technology and other assets, potential distribution and other partnering opportunities, and from government grants.

-The Company will require substantial additional capital to fund its operations, in particular if it elects to expand its clinical programs as contemplated by its current business plan.
+The Company will require substantial additional capital to fund its operations.
 The Company cannot provide assurances that financing will be available when and as needed or that, if available, financing will be available on favorable or acceptable terms.
 If the Company is unable to obtain additional financing when and if required, it would have a material adverse effect on the Company's business and results of operations.
 The Company would likely need to delay, curtail or terminate portions of its clinical trial programs.
 To the extent the Company issues additional equity securities, its existing stockholders would experience substantial dilution.